derVodi/RunDllNet/README.md

-# RunnDllNet
+# RunDllNet
-Run .net DLL methotds from command line
+Generic wrapper to deploy .net DLLs as monolithic EXE and make them runnable from command line